ediesportlond/react-clothes-api/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Building front end with react for API I build last week.

+## To see a sample:

 In the project directory, you can run: